-The Company's Environmental Solutions Group is a leading manufacturer and supplier of a full range of street sweepers, sewer cleaners, industrial vacuum loaders, safe-digging trucks, high-performance waterblasting equipment, road-marking and lineremoval equipment, dump truck bodies, and trailers.
-The Group manufactures vehicles and equipment in the U.S. and Canada that are sold under the Elgin[®], Vactor[®], Guzzler[®], TRUVAC[®], WestechTM, Jetstream[®], Mark Rite Lines, Ox Bodies[®], Crysteel[®], J-Craft[®], Duraclass[®], Rugby[®], and Travis[®] brand names.
+The Company's Environmental Solutions Group is a leading manufacturer and supplier of a full range of street sweepers, sewer cleaners, industrial vacuum loaders, safe-digging trucks, high-performance waterblasting equipment, road-marking and line-removal equipment, dump truck bodies, trailers and metal extraction support equipment.
+The Group manufactures vehicles and equipment in the U.S. and Canada that are sold under the Elgin[®], Vactor[®], Guzzler[®], TRUVAC[®], WestechTM, Jetstream[®], Mark Rite Lines, Ox Bodies[®], Crysteel[®], J-Craft[®], Duraclass[®], Rugby[®], Travis[®], OSW, NTE, WTB, Ground Force, Bucks[®] and Switch-N-Go[®] brand names.
 The Group's product offerings also include certain products manufactured by other companies, such as refuse and recycling collection vehicles, camera systems, ice resurfacing equipment and snow-removal equipment.
 Products are sold to both municipal and industrial customers either through a dealer network or direct sales to service customers generally depending on the type and geographic location of the customer.
 In addition to vehicle and equipment sales, the Group also engages in the sale of parts, service and repair, equipment rentals and training as part of a comprehensive aftermarket offering to its current and potential customers through its service centers located across North America.

 Under the Elgin brand name, the Company sells a leading U.S. brand of street sweepers primarily designed for large-scale cleaning of curbed streets, parking lots and other paved surfaces utilizing mechanical sweeping, vacuum and recirculating air technology.
 Vactor is a leading manufacturer of equipment solutions for cleaning and maintaining sewers and catch basins.
-Under the TRUVAC brand name, introduced in 2019, the Company manufactures a range of premium vacuum- and hydro-excavation trucks designed to satisfy the safe-digging requirements of businesses or organizations that locate and verify underground utility lines and pipes.
+Under the TRUVAC brand name, the Company manufactures a range of premium vacuum- and hydro-excavation trucks designed to satisfy the safe-digging requirements of businesses or organizations that locate and verify underground utility lines and pipes.
 Guzzler is a leader in industrial vacuum loaders used to manage industrial waste or recover and recycle valuable raw materials.
 Westech is a manufacturer of high-quality, rugged vacuum-excavation trucks.
 Jetstream manufactures high-pressure waterblasting equipment and accessories for commercial and industrial cleaning and maintenance operations.
 Mark Rite Lines Equipment Company, Inc. ("MRL"), is a U.S. manufacturer of truck-mounted and ride-on road-marking and line-removal equipment.
-The Company manufactures and sells dump truck bodies and trailers under the Ox Bodies, Crysteel, J-Craft, Duraclass, Rugby and Travis brand names.
+Ground Force is a leading manufacturer of specialty material handling vehicles that support the extraction of metals.
+The Company manufactures and sells dump truck bodies and trailers under the Ox Bodies, Crysteel, J-Craft, Duraclass, Rugby, Travis, OSW, NTE and WTB brand names, as well as a range of interchangeable truck body systems and waste hauling products under the Bucks and Switch-N-Go brand names.